-The determining condition in all these cases can be weakened to a Stieltjes type growth condition on the $m^{(n)}$'s which requires only a bound of the form $B \left(Cn^2 \ln(n) \right)^n$ for some constant $B,C \geq 0$.
+The determining condition in all these cases can be weakened to a Stieltjes type growth condition on the $m^{(n)}$'s which requires only a bound of the form $B \left(Cn^2 \ln(n)^2 \right)^n$ for some constant $B,C \geq 0$.
 This had been already proved by A.~Lenard~\cite{Le72} for the case of point configurations.
 Positive semi-definite type solvability conditions for the moment problem for point processes were given before only under determining conditions of the type $B \left(Cn \ln(n) \right)^n$ and additional positivity or regularity assumptions, cf. \cite{BeKoKuLy99} and \cite{KoKu99}, whereas the classical Ruelle bound corresponds to a growth of type $C^n$ in our notation.
 There exist models with strong clustering where the Stieltjes type condition is achieved, cf. \cite{KoKuSe08}.

 The solvability conditions for KMP for point processes and point random fields are frequently formulated in terms of correlation functions instead of moment functions.
 Therefore, in Section~\ref{seccor} we rewrite our results of the previous sections in terms of correlation functions.
 To this aim we need to extend the ``harmonic analysis'' on point configuration spaces in \cite{KoKu99} to $\mathscr{D}'(\RR^d)$.
 Though this was already used in the past, we are not aware of a systematic exposition as in Subsection~\ref{secHAgen}.
-In Subsection~\ref{subseccor} we show that the sequence of putative correlation functions fulfills the Stieltjes determining condition if and only if the sequence of associated usual moments fulfills the Stieltjes determining condition modulo a very mild assumption.
-Moreover, one can show that a sufficient solvability condition is the positive semi-definiteness of a shifted sequence of correlation functions with some of its arguments fixed (see \eqref{rewriting-test-function-inside} and Theorem \ref{Thm-Suff}).
-Certain technical proofs are moved to the appendix.
+In Subsection~\ref{subseccor} we show that the sequence of putative correlation functions fulfills the Stieltjes determining condition if and only if the sequence of associated usual moments fulfills the Stieltjes determining condition {together with an extra} mild assumption.
+Moreover, one can show that a sufficient solvability condition is the positive semi-definiteness of a shifted sequence of correlation functions with some of its arguments fixed (see Theorem~\ref{Thm-Suff} vs \eqref{newcond*}).
+Certain technical proofs {and remarks} are moved to the appendix.